boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    In reference to {{figure-11}}, the most significant 96 bits of the IPv6 address are unique to the NF, but do not carry any slice-specific information.
 The S-NSSAI information is embedded in the least significant 32 bits.
 The 96-bit part of the address may be structured by the provider, for example, on the geographical location or the DC identification.
-Refer to {{Section 2.1. of ?RFC9099}} for a discussion on the benefits of structuring an address plan for more structured security policies   in a network.
+Refer to {{Section 2.1. of ?RFC9099}} for a discussion on the benefits of structuring an address plan around both services and geographic locations for more structured security policies in a network.

    {{figure-s-nssai-deployment}} uses the example from {{figure-11}} to demonstrate a slicing deployment, where the entire S-NSSAI is embedded into IPv6 addresses used by